 Patternmakers, Metal and Plastic lay out, machine, fit, and assemble castings and parts to metal or plastic foundry patterns, core boxes, or match plates.

-Metal Patternmakers with little to no experience tend to make between $22930 and $29910 while the more experienced ones make over $52900 per year.
+Metal and Plastic Patternmakers with little to no experience tend to make between $28890 and $35920 while the more experienced ones can earn over $57510 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Metal Patternmaker is to move to a higher paying state like MI.
-Right now, the highest paying states for Metal Patternmakers are MI, GA, OR, IA and IL.
+One of the easiest ways to increase your salary as a Patternmaker, Metal and Plastic is to move to a higher paying state like OR.
+Right now, the highest paying states for Metal and Plastic Patternmakers are OR, KS, IA, IL and TN.

-3 other factors that can increase your salary as A Metal Patternmaker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Patternmaker, Metal and Plastic is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Metal Patternmakers what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Metal and Plastic Patternmakers what degree they had when they got the job and most of them said they had a College Certificate followed by a High School Diploma.

 Pros and Cons